 National Library of Greece: “1974.
 From Dictatorship to Democracy”

-The National Library of Greece (EBE), the General State Archives (GAK) and Greek Broadcasting Corporation (ERT) are co-organizing an exhibition in celebration of the 50-year anniversary of the Metapolitefsi (post-dictatorship) period, entitled “1974.
+The National Library of Greece (EBE), the General State Archives (GAK) and the Greek Broadcasting Corporation (ERT) are co-organizing an exhibition in celebration of the 50-year anniversary of the Metapolitefsi (post-dictatorship) period, entitled “1974.
 From Dictatorship to Democracy,” taking place from July 17 to December 31, 2024 at the National Library of Greece.

-The exhibition presents unique archival evidence and rich audio-visual material on the dictatorship as well as the anti-dictatorship struggle, outlining the major institutional changes of first year of the Metapolitefsi period, but also the grand scheme changes in social and cultural landscape of the country up to the first years of the 1980s.
+The exhibition presents unique archival evidence and rich audio-visual material on the dictatorship as well as the anti-dictatorship struggle, outlining the major institutional changes of first year of the Metapolitefsi period, but also the grand scheme changes in the social and cultural landscape of the country, up to the first years of the 1980s.

-The National Library of Greece participates with material from its Collections which mainly includes newspapers, magazines and books (over three hundred items in total).
+National Broadcaster ERT participates in the exhibition with material from its archive, including, among others, 100 photographs, 240 minutes of audio-visual material, censored documents from broadcasts and news, 20 vinyl records, etc. The National Library of Greece participates with material from its Collections, which mainly includes newspapers, magazines and books (over three hundred items in total).
 The exhibition is accompanied by a 288-page color catalogue, which is a publication of the National Library of Greece, edited by Stavros Zoumboulakis.

-The artistic curation of the exhibition has been undertaken by Vassilis Zidianakis and ATOPOS, who invited the visual artist Alexis Fidetzis to present the installation Phoenix Canariensis on the ground floor of the National Library, posing the question: How does one present the continuity of archives through the plastic language of visual arts?
+The artistic curation of the exhibition has been undertaken by Vassilis Zidianakis and ATOPOS, who invited the visual artist Alexis Fidetzis to present the installation “Phoenix Canariensis” on the ground floor of the National Library, posing the question: How does one present the continuity of archives through the plastic language of visual arts?

-As the president of the National Library of Greece, Stavros Zoumboulakis notes: “Let us repeat the undeniable: the unprecedented in Greek history period of untroubled democratic life spanning half a century was entrenched in those first few months of the Metapolitefsi.
+As the president of the National Library of Greece, Stavros Zoumboulakis notes: “Let us repeat the undeniable: the unprecedented, in Greek history, period of untroubled democratic life spanning half a century, was entrenched in those first few months of the Metapolitefsi.
 The Metapolitefsi is not merely the restoration of a pre-dictatorship Republic, but also the transition to a new period of a full democratic life.

 But no one can appreciate the significance of the Metapolitefsi without knowing about the dictatorship, its violence and its vulgarity.
 We want our exhibition to be one of memory and education, aiming to convey to its visitors, and especially to school pupils, both the horror of the Dictatorship and, most importantly, the belief that the Metapolitefsi of 1974 is a major political achievement.
 In a country with such high rates of self-pity, let us hold that fact in mind with a certain amount of pride.